Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Summary and outlook

 \subsection{Outlook}

-Several promising research directions emerge from this study.
-First, the interplay among braiding, fusion, and shrinking constitutes a more complete set of topological data characterizing higher-dimensional topological orders.
-While this work verifies the consistency between fusion and shrinking, it remains an open question whether similar relations also involving braiding statistics exist, such as multi-loop and particle--loop--loop braiding in the 3d quantum double model or within the Hamiltonian formulation of $(3+1)$D Dijkgraaf--Witten theory~\cite{PhysRevB.92.045101,PhysRevB.110.035117}.
-Constructing combined braiding--fusion--shrinking processes may reveal deeper topological consistency conditions.
-Within such an extended framework, topics including hole dynamics in topological spin backgrounds~\cite{dopedmott2011,YE2013386,Ma_2014,dopedKitaev2012,dopecsl2021,dopedkagome2024}, external-field-induced global phase diagrams~\cite{Topofractonprl2023,ssptstrange2022,Xcubedyn2022}, and parton constructions~\cite{Wsrvb,yewenparton2013,luleeparton2014,wangnahumsenthil2015,barkeshli_wen} constitute interesting future directions.
+Several promising research directions emerge from this work.
+First, the interplay among braiding, fusion, and shrinking suggests that higher-dimensional topological orders require a richer set of topological data than their two-dimensional counterparts.
+While the present work establishes and microscopically verifies the consistency between fusion and shrinking, it remains an open question whether analogous consistency relations arise when braiding statistics are incorporated.
+For example, one may ask how particle--loop braiding, multi-loop braiding, and Borromean-Rings braiding are constrained by fusion and shrinking in three-dimensional quantum double models and in the Hamiltonian formulation of $(3+1)$D Dijkgraaf--Witten theory~\cite{PhysRevB.92.045101, PhysRevB.110.035117}.
+Constructing and analyzing combined braiding--fusion--shrinking processes may reveal deeper topological consistency conditions beyond those studied here.

-Building on this perspective, extending the existing diagrammatic framework offers another fruitful avenue.
-The fusion--shrinking consistency gives rise to a hierarchy of diagrammatic representations~\cite{Huang_2025}.
-Elementary fusion and shrinking diagrams correspond to vectors in fusion and shrinking spaces, while more complicated diagrams arise through stacking and tensoring these elements.
-Transformations among diagrams are mediated by unitary $F$-symbols and $\Delta$-symbols, constrained by the pentagon and shrinking--fusion hexagon equations.
-Incorporating braiding into this formalism would likely generate a richer set of algebraic constraints, potentially illuminating the deeper categorical structure underlying 3d topological orders.

-Another exciting direction is to deepen our understanding of generalized symmetries~\cite{gaiotto_generalized_2015,wen_emergent_2019,mcgreevy_generalized_2023,cordova_snowmass_2022,schafer-nameki_ictp_2023,bhardwaj_lectures_2023,luo_lecture_2024} in microscopic constructions of 3d topological orders.
-The 1-form and 2-form invertible and non-invertible symmetries in 3d topological orders encode information about their algebraic structures, boundary theories, and phase transitions.
-As a first step, we have initiated investigations of generalized symmetries in a 3d non-Abelian topological order from the continuum-field-theoretical perspective~\cite{generalized_symm_3d}.
-Future steps include constructing generalized symmetry operators on the lattice, with careful attention to onsite realizability and higher-form anomaly structures~\cite{onsiteability_2025,anomaly_lattice_2025}.